Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 1. All proceedings relative to the issuance, revocation, or suspension of a license, or relative to reissuing a license that has been revoked must be conducted pursuant to chapter 28-32.
 An appeal from the final decision of the board in any matter covered by this chapter may be taken to the district court of Burleigh County or the aggrieved party's county of residence in accordance with chapter 28-32.

-2. In any order or decision issued by the board in which disciplinary action is imposed against a licensee, the board may direct the licensee to pay the board a sum not to exceed the reasonable and actual costs, including attorney's fees, incurred by the board in the investigation and prosecution of the case.
-When applicable, the licensee's license may be suspended until the costs are paid to the board.
+2. In any order or decision issued by the board in which disciplinary action is imposed against a veterinarian or veterinary technician, the board may direct the veterinarian or veterinary technician to pay the board a sum not to exceed the reasonable and actual costs, including attorney's fees, incurred by the board in the investigation and prosecution of the case.

-1. Any animal placed in the custody of a licensed doctor of veterinary medicine for treatment, boarding, or other care, which is abandoned by its owner or its owner's agent for a period of more than ten days after a written notice, by registered or certified letter, return receipt requested, is given to the owner or its owner's agent at the last-known address, may be turned over to the custody of the nearest humane society or dog pound in the area or disposed of as such custodian may deem proper.
+1. Any animal placed in the custody of a veterinarian for treatment, boarding, or other care, which is abandoned by the client for a period of more than ten days after a written notice, by registered or certified letter, return receipt requested, is mailed to the client at the last-known address, may be turned over to the custody of the nearest humane society or pound in the area or disposed of as such custodian may deem proper.

-2. The giving of notice to the owner, or the agent of the owner, of such animal by the doctor of veterinary medicine, as provided in subsection 1, shall relieve the doctor of veterinary medicine and any custodian to whom such animal may be given of any further liability for disposal; it is further provided that such procedure by the licensed doctor of veterinary medicine does not constitute grounds for disciplinary procedure under this chapter.
+2. The service of notice to the client, of such animal by the veterinarian, as provided in subsection 1, shall relieve the veterinarian and any custodian to whom such animal may be given of any further liability for disposal.
+Such procedure by the veterinarian does not constitute grounds for disciplinary procedure under this chapter.

-3. For the purpose of this section, the term "abandoned" means to forsake entirely or to neglect or refuse to provide or perform the care and support of an animal by its owner or its owner's agent; such abandonment constitutes the relinquishment of all rights and claim by the owner of such animal.
+3. For the purpose of this section, the term “abandoned” means to forsake entirely or to neglect or refuse to provide or perform the care and support of an animal by the client; such abandonment constitutes the relinquishment of all rights and claim by the owner of such animal.

 43-29-17 Unlawful practice of veterinary medicine - Penalty - Civil remedy.